-16 Mar How to Protect Your Roof From Critters
+16 Mar How to Protect Your Roof and Metal Panels From Critters

 Pests and critters can do some real damage to a home.
 They can crawl into burrows in the basement, dig holes into roofs, and make a home in your attic.
 From raccoons and bats to birds and rats, all sorts of creatures prefer the warmth of your home over the chill of the outdoors.
 These uninvited guests wreak havoc on your home, so it’s important to take necessary precautions.
 Below, we’ve provided some important tips on how to protect your roof from critters.
+This information is great before and after your metal roofing panels are installed.
 Learn more about how to keep those pests out of your home all year long!

 Even if you reach out to a proper roof installation company, high winds can knock shingles out of place.
 There are a few different things you can do in this case—switch over to metal roofing shingles, which can withstand much higher winds and tougher elements, or you can reseal the shingles.
 When wind knocks shingles out of place, this leaves them vulnerable and easy to pry off by critters.
 You can seal loose shingles and the ones surrounding them, but you have to be diligent about it.
 Sealant can wear off over time, which is why you may be better off replacing the roof entirely.